Salem Wildlife Rescue

 What Do I Do If I Found An Animal In Need?

-First things first, do NOT give them anything to eat or drink!!!
+First things first, do NOT give wildlife anything to eat or drink!!!
 That will do more harm than good.
-We don't see EMTs handing out cheeseburgers to people who are in rough shape, so we don't want to do that to wildlife!
+We don't see EMTs handing out cheeseburgers to people who are in rough shape, so we don't want to do that to our local wildlife!
 Even if they look hungry or thirsty, do not give them a thing!
-Rehabbers can fix hunger and thirst, but we can't often fix the damage caused by improper feeding!
+Wildlife rehabbers can address issues of hunger and thirst, but we can't often fix the damage caused by improper feeding!
+If it is safe to pick up the animal (consult a wildlife rehabber or animal control officer first!), always wear gloves and place the animal in a safe box with air holes or a pet carrier, and leave them be until they can be transported for care!
+Check out our Wildlife Resources tab to learn more!

 About Us